Jvinniec/CppEphem/README.md

 The author above had no connection or involvement in the development of the SOFA software.
 Their software is included in this package because it is the standard provided by the International Astronomical Union (IAU).
-I dont claim to own their code.
+I don't claim to own their code.
 You can view the readme file in the sofa directory for more information on this software.
 (Can I not be sued now?)

-In all seriousness, the SOFA software package is a rather impressive and phenominally useful piece of code.
+In all seriousness, the SOFA software package is a rather impressive and phenomenally useful piece of code.
 I am really grateful to the authors of that package for putting it together.